 We will begin raising the lake to summer level on April 1, 2025 in accordance with our DEC permit.
 A note to lakeshore property owners – please finish up any shoreline projects and clean your waterfront before the water starts to rise.
 The rate of rise is weather dependent.

-18. March 2025 · Comments Off on A Safe Boating Certificate is Required for ALL Motorized Boat Operators · Categories: Area news, General Information · Tags: , ,
+18. March 2025 · Comments Off on A NYS Safe Boating Certificate is Required for ALL Motorized Boat Operators · Categories: Area news, General Information · Tags: , ,

 A safe day on the water is a fun day on the water!
 To ensure our waterways remain safe and enjoyable, New York State requires all operators of motorized boats to take a safe boating course and earn their Safe Boating Certificate by 2025.